-We are delighted to open the new year with a wonderful mix by Istanbul's treasure Ece Özel.
-She has been shining the light on her local scene for the last couple of years, either through the refined selection in her mixes, programming Year Zero radio, or running the label Müstesna Records.
-She had a chat on facebook with Jonáš Verešpej about the empty streets of Istanbul, being in the fashion industry, and developing the progression of her mixes.
+We're delighted to open the new year with a wonderful mix from Istanbul's treasure Ece Özel.
+She's been shining the light on her local scene for the last couple of years, either through the refined selection in her mixes, programming Year Zero radio, or running the label Müstesna Records.
+She had a chat on Facebook with Jonáš Verešpej about the empty streets of Istanbul, being in the fashion industry, and developing the progression of her mixes.

 Good morning Rüksan.
 Where are you at the moment?
 What are your plans for today?